Liavek: Setting

-Liavek

 Located on the southern shore of the Sea of Luck at the mouth of the Cat River, Liavek is a hot, busy trade city.
 Magic is present and based on a combination of 'birth luck' and the length of time one's mother was in labor.
 Everyone is privy to some luck, but using it to their advantage is no easy feat.
 On an annual basis, luck or magic must be invested in an object outside of oneself, and only then can it be used to power spells.
 Investment is difficult and dangerous, while not investing luck and magic will result in the magic draining away.
 This is more prevalent in magicians who will find their life drain away with the magic.